Table of Contents

 Caution

-When using data of type Image or other class-type data obtained from it, you must ensure that Dispose() is correctly called (the using statement in the above code ensures this).
-Otherwise, memory leaks or even issues like frozen screen updates may occur.
+When using Image type data or other class-type data derived from it, ensure Dispose() is correctly called (handled by the using statement above).
+Otherwise, memory leaks or even frozen rendering may occur.

-If you need to retain InputFrame, you must also call the Clone() method to create a reference copy, and then call Dispose() on the copy when it is no longer needed.
+To retain InputFrame, call Clone() to create a reference copy, then call Dispose() on the copy when no longer needed.

 Note